New Southwark Plan: Proposed Submission Version consultation

 Tell us if you want to be notified

 8) Contact for more information

 We welcome comments and feedback on all aspects of the plan and the supporting documents.
-However, unlike previous consultations, we will be asking you to think about, and submit comments to answer, two key questions:
+However, unlike previous consultations, we've been asking you to think about and submit comments to answer two key questions:

 1) Is the plan ‘legal’?

 Does the plan comply with the relevant legislation and regulations in the way it has been prepared, and in its content?

 Has the plan been ‘positively prepared?’
 Is it robustly justified and evidence-led?
 Will it be effective in what it sets out to achieve?
 And is it consistent with regional and national planning policy?